Education

 AdobeStock_722372105 (1)

-Education for Technologists
+Education for Technologists in Your Lab

 ASNC recognizes the vital role technologists play in the field of nuclear cardiology and is dedicated to supporting their ongoing professional development.
-A variety of educational opportunities have been thoughtfully designed, offering both in-person and virtual sessions to provide maximum flexibility and accessibility.

-1. Technology and Techniques Program
+1. Technology and Techniques Virtual Program

-(Sept.
-13, 2025 | Virtual only)
+Sept.
+13, 2025 | Virtual only

 Technologist_Scan

-2. Technologist-Focused Sessions Within the Main Program
+2. Technologist-Focused Sessions (within the main program)

-(Sept.
-4 - 7, 2025 | Virtual/In-person)
+Sept.
+4 - 7, 2025 | In-person/Hybrid

 Technologists get access to the latest resources, cutting-edge techniques, and expert insights, all aimed at deepening knowledge, advancing skills, and improving patient care.